betadots/puppet-bolt_pe/README.md

 # bolt_pe

-This modules delivers the Open Source Bolt terraform plans and tasks to be available on Puppet Enterprise.
+This modules delivers extensions to be used with Puppet Enterprise.

 ## Table of Contents